neonmik/Wave-Machine-Firmware/README.md

         - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven) but over that becomes noticably uneven.

         - Feature: Once LFO is balanced, add a MAX_RANGE config asetting for vibrato.
         - Feature: Add a smooth function (interpolation).
-This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths.
+This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths. - use similar code from normal wavetable.

     - USB MIDI/ MIDI:
         - Bug: When a Stop message via USB-MIDI, the message isn't handled properly in the TinyUSB implementaion cauing the message to be appended with half of the next message (FC and BC 7B 00 become FC BC 7B and 00 00 00)